hfp/xconfigure/config/libint/README.md

 /software/intel/sde/sde -knl -- make
 ```

 To speed-up compilation, "make" might be carried out in phases: after "printing the code" (c-files), the make execution continues with building the object-file where no SDE needed.
-The latter phase can be sped up by interrupting "make", and executing it without SDE.
+The latter phase can be sped up by interrupting "make" and executing it without SDE.
 The root cause of the entire problem is that the driver printing the c-code is (needlessly) compiled using the architecture-flags that are not supported on the host.

 Further, for different targets (instruction set extensions) or different versions of the Intel Compiler, the configure scripts support an additional argument ("default" is the default tagname):